opendistro-for-elasticsearch/sql/docs/user/dql/expressions.rst

 Description
 -----------

-A function call is declared by its function name and arguments enclosed by parentheses.
-For supported function list, please see also: `SQL Functions <dql/functions.rst>`_
+A function call is declared by function name followed by its arguments.
+The arguments are enclosed in parentheses and separated by comma.
+For complete function list supported, please see also: `SQL Functions <functions.rst>`_

 Syntax
 ``````